'Lowest of lows': Anti-vaxxers protest outside schools, 'scaring' children

 The Herald understands at least one school reported the behaviour to police.

-A police spokesperson said they had been notified of the protests and were present to ensure the safety of people.
+A police spokeswoman said they had been notified of the protests and were present to ensure the safety of people.

-"Protesters remained outside the school premises and did not need to be removed," the spokesperson said.
+"Protesters remained outside the school premises and did not need to be removed," the spokeswoman said.

 "We encourage individuals attending protests to conduct themselves in a safe manner and adhere to current Covid-19 red restrictions, which are there to ensure the safety of all."